4 Things Deeply Problematic Grandparents Do On A Regular Basis

 RELATED: Grandma Concerned She Might Be Wrong After Using 'Old School' Parenting Techniques On 3-Year-Old Grandson

-4. They use a sense of entitlement
+4. Have a sense of entitlement

 Understandably, grandparents would want to glom onto their grandkids every chance they get, especially if they don't get to see them as much as they would like.
 But grandparents need to remember they're not entitled to their grandchildren, as much as they may feel otherwise.